vishwanath090/vishwanath090/README.md

 A generative narrative engine built around language model APIs — focused on the engineering layer, not the model layer.

 The interesting work wasn't calling the API.
 It was structuring prompt sequences for multi-turn coherence, managing context windows across generation steps, and handling the failure modes that come with non-deterministic outputs.
 The goal: production-grade reliability from an inherently probabilistic system.
-This is what applied LLM integration actually looks like — building reliably *around* a model's constraints.

 <details>
 <summary><b>▶ View architecture — LLM Pipeline</b></summary>